Siddhartha123/iitb-risc-processor/README.md

 ## Scripts
 #### ` iitb-risc-simulator.php `
-- It implements the programmer's model of IITB-RISC ISA. program is read in the form of assembly code.
+- It implements the programmer's model of IITB-RISC ISA.
+Program is read in the form of assembly code.

 - After every instruction, values of updated state elements (registers and memory locations) is echoed.